Ceelog/phpdoc-en/src/opcache/setup.md

 `opcache.max_wasted_percentage` <span class="type">int</span>
-The maximum percentage of wasted memory that is allowed before a restart is scheduled.
+The maximum percentage of wasted memory that is allowed before a restart is scheduled, if there is insufficient free memory.
 The maximum permissible value is *"50"*, which is enforced if a larger value is set.

 `opcache.use_cwd` <span class="type">bool</span>
 If enabled, OPcache appends the current working directory to the script